devjseu/yamvc-demo-app/README.md

 Attention!
 Some of component tests are problematic in PhantomJS but runs fine in browser environment

 ##Build
-You are also able to whole build project by
+You are also able to build project by typing
 ```javascript
 grunt concat
 ```